AncientMariner/TDD-Katas/README.md

 	can be represented as the sum of one or zero times the distinct members of the Fibonacci series.

-	Recall that the first six distinct Fibonacci numbers
+	Recall that the tail six distinct Fibonacci numbers
 	are: 1, 2, 3, 5, 8, 13.
 	The decimal number eleven can be written as